jfh3/PYFIT-FF/README.md

 	* Please send any relevant questions or comments to james.hickman@nist.gov

 + __Description__:
-	- PYFIT-FF is a tool for training feed-forward artifical nerual network interatomic potentials.
-This is done by utalizing the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) for the optimization process
+	- PYFIT-FF is a tool for training feed-forward artificial neural network intercommunicate potentials.
+This is done by utilizing the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) for the optimization process
 	-  The main benefits of PYFIT over other NN potentials training tools are the following:
 		* Highly portable
 		* Simple